 Many marketers take advantage of this color phenomenon by knowing their target audience while playing to the various emotions they want to invoke.

-Socially-minded services such as Yelp and Airbnb are popular because they utilize the simple yet powerful word-of-mouth recommendation in our modern-day social media dominated world.
+Socially-minded services such as Yelp and Airbnb are popular because they utilize the simple yet powerful word-of-mouth.

-Companies that highlight word-of-mouth recommendations from clients as part of their marketing strategy, are saying, “Trust us, because many others do.”
+Companies that highlight word-of-mouth recommendations from clients as part of their marketing strategy get customers to trust them.
 In turn, our gut-level emotional response says, “If others trust them, I should, too.”
 Social proof can take many forms: testimonials, customer reviews, company logos, or real customer stories.

 Another company that uses social proof to emotionally connect with potentials customers is Appnext, an app monetization platform that primarily uses in-app video and native advertising for app discovery.
 The page below uses social proof to highlight the vast number of partners using the platform, which communicates to the consumer that their product is legitimate and trustworthy:

-Technology will never fully replace the human touch, but today’s technology smartly uses data and automation to create an emotionally intelligent connection with customers.
-The martech and ad tech industry have utilized AI and machine learning to mimic connections that humans would otherwise have with customers.
+Today’s technology smartly uses data and automation to create an emotionally intelligent connection with customers.
+The martech and ad tech industry have utilized AI and machine learning to mimic connections.

-Certain software solutions, such as Optimove, emphasize an emotionally intelligent connection with company’s’ current customer base.
-Their marketing automation software focuses on retention and re-engagement, offering highly personalized content; the company practices the use of emotional connection (through data and automation) to appeal to existing customers’ tastes and preferences.
-They use segmentation, past user behavior, and other data points as part of a smart algorithm to send personalized deals more likely to convert and keep customers loyal.
+Certain software solutions, such as Optimove, emphasize an emotionally intelligent connection with company's’ current customer base.
+Their marketing automation software focuses on retention and re-engagement, offering highly personalized content.
+The company practices the use of emotional connection (through data and automation) to appeal to existing customers’ tastes and preferences.
+They use segmentation, past user behavior, and other data points as part of a smart algorithm to send personalized deals.

 Autopilot is another marketing automation platform, that specializes in a rich, multi-channel customer journey.
 Because of their use of segmentation and personalization.
 The interaction with customers builds an emotionally intelligent relationship with the respective company; the multi-channel approach, while integrating with many other providers helps companies connect and convert more.